Shaxzodm2611/STM32_Manual-Digital_PowerControl_EVAL_BOARD/README.md

 - Digital/Rotrary Pot to test/enable a variable voltage output (frm buck set-up)
 - Temperature sensor as well as an EEPROM to get used to I2C drivers as well as writing/reading memory
 - 3 Shift registers corresponding with the seven-segs so that I can practice with STM32 timers/retimers
+- SPI GPIO to interact with the protocol

  ## REP Struct